DCC-UAB/deep-learning-project-2024-ai_nndl_group_14/README.md

 - Learning rate of 0.001
 - 10 epochs

+Afterwards, we wanted to see if by training a bigger number of samples in the training and validation images.
+So for the final model we took 300800 as the train size and 30080 as the validation size.
+This allowed us to ...

+For the training of the final model, we used these parameters :
+- Size of the training sammple : 300 800 images
+- Size of the validation sample : 30 080 images
+- 10 epochs

 ## 4 - Test of the models

 In this part, we have applied the models implemented on the test dataset.
 We obtain acceptable results since the Letter Accuracy is around 80%, and the Word Accuracy, around 60%.